 The following definitions shall apply.

-3.1 Application Servers: Application servers are elements in the network that provide common services, for example IPTV, interactive gaming, multipoint conferencing.
+3.1 Application Servers: Application servers are elements on the network that provide common services, for example IPTV, interactive gaming, multipoint conferencing.

 3.2 Application: The Application is the element in the AMS environment that represents one aspect of communication, e.g. Voice, Video.